gofynd/fdk-client-kotlin/documentation/application/CONFIGURATION.md

-Use this API to get the current application details which includes configurations that indicate the status of the website, domain, ID, tokens, images, etc.
+Use this API to get the current sales channel details which includes configurations that indicate the status of the website, domain, ID, tokens, images, etc.

 *Returned Response:*